Ra-Na/ocronpdf/README.md

 # To do
 - Better error handling
 - Rudimentary dependency checks are in place, but there is no minimum version checking
+- Currently all documents are converted to black and white, add option to preserve colors